okta/okta-spring-boot/examples/hosted-login-code-flow/README.md

-Okta Spring Security OAuth2 Code Flow Example
+Okta Spring Security OAuth Code Flow Example
 =============================================

 Clone the project and build it!